piksels-and-lines-orchestra/plo/ideas.md

 as part of the score.
 * Establish the principle operation of the performance system as part of the introduction or the first act.
+* Position the different players at different positions in the sound-field to help the audience distinguish them from eachother.